TheAcharya/MarkerData-Website/docs/User Guide/pagemaker.md

 ## Contribution

 Pagemaker was developed as an ‘as-is’ side project, driven by curiosity, experimentation, and a desire to create a proof of concept.
 While functional and stable, maintenance and feature additions will be minimal—no new paper sizes or features are planned, though critical bugs will be addressed as they arise.
 Community contributions are welcome through pull requests, provided they maintain all existing functionality, behaviour, theme, and styling without introducing breaking changes.
 The source code can be found [here](https://github.com/TheAcharya/MarkerData-Pagemaker).

+## Customisations

+For users requiring specific customisations related to style or layout, the `Pagemaker.html` file can be [downloaded](https://github.com/TheAcharya/MarkerData-Pagemaker) and modified directly.
+Once customised, it can be replaced in the application directory at:  `/Applications/Marker Data.app/Contents/Resources/Pagemaker.html`.

+While there are no official guides or tutorials available due to the complexity of the codebase, users may seek assistance from AI tools or large language models to support their customisation efforts.